SteveC-SoC/SteveC-SoC/README.md

 - 👋 Hi, I’m @SteveC-SoC
 - 👀 I’m interested in....... all kind of things, I am at the start of my coding journey
-- 🌱 I’m currently continuing to learn, having completed School of Code Chort 5, in April 2021
+- 🌱 I’m currently working on personal repos, learning and putting this into practice, why not have a look 😁

 <!---